-Personal technology devices, such as, but not limited to cell phones, earbuds, iPads, tablet computers, laptops, Kindles, e-readers, may not be brought to school.
-Students are strongly advised not to bring these items to school due to the possibility of theft.
+Personal technology devices, such as, but not limited to cell phones, earbuds, iPads, tablet computers, laptops, Kindles, e-readers, etc. are strongly advised not to bring these items to school due to the possibility of theft.

 All Devices: (Phones/Earbuds/Electronics)